Use a 27″ iMac as an External Display for Another Mac

-One of the coolest features of the 27″ iMac is it’s beautiful LED screen with it’s 2560×1440 resolution, and the ability to use that gorgeous display as an external display for another Mac.
-This is easily done using Target Display Mode and the 27″ iMac’s video input.
+One of the coolest features of the 27″ iMac is it’s beautiful LED screen with a whopping 2560×1440 resolution, but what’s even cooler is the ability to use that gorgeous display as an external display for another Mac.
+So if you want to use an iMac as an external screen for another Mac, you’ll need to use a featured called Target Display Mode and select the 27″ iMac as the video input.
+That may sound complicated but it’s really pretty easy, let’s walk through this:

 What you need to use the 27″ iMac as an external monitor for another Mac